MatteoGuadrini/psp/docs/simple.md

 ```

 !!! warning
-    If has been specified the option [Virtual Environment](#virtual-environment), the packages will be installed in the _Virtual Environment_; otherwise, for the current user.
+    If has been specified the option [Virtual Environment](#virtual-environment), the package will be installed in the _Virtual Environment_; otherwise, for the current user.

 The project structure after this choosen: